backaround/BPSR-PSO/README.md

 **Forked from:** https://github.com/dmlgzs/StarResonanceDamageCounter

-Blue Protocol: Star Resonance - Per Second Overlay Provides a useful GUI to track DPS / HPS for nearby players
+Blue Protocol: Star Resonance - Per Second Overlay Provides a useful GUI to track DPS / HPS / DMG Taken for nearby players

 ## About the Project

 This is a standalone application and does not interface with BPSR or modify any of its files.
 It analyzes packet while in transit.

 ## Getting Started